See Earth’s shadow after sunset

-These next few days – November 27 and 28, 2020 – look for Earth’s shadow and the Belt of Venus below the bright waxing gibbous moon.
-An unobstructed horizon and clear sky increase your chances of seeing the dark blue of the Earth’s shadow capped by the pinkish Belt of Venus.
-You’re looking opposite the sunset direction, roughly 30 to 60 minutes after sunset.
+These next few evenings – November 27 and 28, 2020 – look for Earth’s shadow and the Belt of Venus below the bright waxing gibbous moon.
+The moon will be high in the east when the sun goes down.
+An unobstructed horizon and clear sky will increase your chances of seeing the dark blue of the Earth’s shadow capped by the pinkish Belt of Venus, below the moon.
+You’ll be looking opposite the sunset direction, roughly 30 to 60 minutes after sunset.
 If you look too soon, your sky will be too bright, but if you look too late, your sky will be too dark.

 The moon phase shifts throughout the month, and sometimes you won’t find the moon in the night sky.
 Earth’s shadow, on the other hand, is more reliable.
 It can be seen any clear evening, ascending in the eastern sky at the same rate that the sun sets below the western horizon.

 EarthSky’s lunar calendar shows the moon phase for every day in 2021.
 Order yours before they’re gone!
 Makes a great gift.

 The shadow of the Earth is big.
 You might have to turn your head to see the whole thing.
 And the shadow is curved, just as the shadow of any round object is curved.
 Earth’s shadow extends hundreds of thousands of miles into space, so far that it can touch the moon.
 Whenever that happens, we see an eclipse of the moon.

 Read more and see more photos: When can you see Earth’s shadow?